0xMukesh/solidity-quickstart/blog.md

    npx hardhat
   ```

-  You would been presented with a prompt something like this
+  You would be presented with a prompt something like this

   ![](https://imgur.com/uiEFO9U.png)

   Let's choose the first option and press enter for the rest of the options

-- We would have to install few other dependencies as well
+- We would have to install a few other dependencies as well

   ```bash
   npm install --save-dev chai ethereum-waffle @nomiclabs/hardhat-waffle ethers @nomiclabs/hardhat-ethers